agabor/docs/_includes/rest/queries.md

 ## Distinct Queries

-* Starting with Parse-Server 2.7.0 (requires masterKey)
+* Starting with MSG-Server 2.7.0 (requires masterKey)

 Finds unique values for a specified field.